 5e AV ESV LSV 5 Then Philip went down to the city of Samaria, and preached Christ unto them.
-5 Philip went down to the city of Samaria and proclaimed to them the Christ.
+5 Philip went down to the city of Samaria and pro- claimed to them the Christ.
 5 Now Philip went down to the city of Samaria and began preaching Christ to them.

 The ESV has "proclaimed to them the Christ".
 This reading has a New Age-Occult smell to it.
+The ESV also reduces "preaching" to "proclaiming".

-8:6 And the people with one accord gave heed unto those things which Philip spake, hearing and seeing the miracles which he did.ab
+8:6 And the people with one accord gave heed unto those things which Philip spake, hearing and seeing the miracles which he did.^{ab}